QMSS-GR5063-2018/Beiers_Sophie/hw2/README.md

 ## References
-Some ideas and code were borrowed from Thomas Brambor (Professor, Columbia University), as well as the[Leaflet for R](https://rstudio.github.io/leaflet/markers.html) R Studio site.
+Some ideas and code were borrowed from Thomas Brambor (Professor, Columbia University), as well as the [Leaflet for R](https://rstudio.github.io/leaflet/markers.html) R Studio site.